Frequently Asked Questions

 SIM & Internet

-Dialog, Mobitel, Hutch sell tourist plans at the airport and city stores.
-Passport required; many devices support eSIM.
+Highly recommended for navigation and ride-hailing (PickMe/Uber).
+Dialog, Mobitel, and Hutch offer tourist plans at airport arrivals and city stores.
+Passport required; eSIMs are widely supported.

 Is coverage good outside cities?